Frequently Asked Questions

 Is Economics tuition a necessity?

-Singapore has been dubbed the “Tuition Nation”.
-Even Prime Minister Lee Hsien Loong recently commented that tuition has become a “minor national obsession”.
-Singaporean parents are certainly willing to splurge on tuition services for their children as they perceive tuition to be the key to academic success.
-In the last report on Singapore household expenditures in 2008 by the Department of Statistics, figures showed that Singapore households spent around $820 million on centre- and home-based private tuition, up from $470 million a decade earlier.
+Singapore is often referred to as a “Tuition Nation,” with even former Prime Minister Lee Hsien Loong noting that tuition has become a “minor national obsession.”
+Many Singaporean parents are willing to invest heavily in tuition, believing it to be a crucial factor in their children’s academic success.
+According to the 2008 report on Singapore household expenditures by the Department of Statistics, households spent approximately $820 million on centre- and home-based private tuition, a significant increase from $470 million a decade earlier.

 What is the difference between H1 Economics and H2 Economics?